 Moderate amount of free intraperitoneal fluid collection with associated mesenteric congestion.

-Manifestations of portal hypertension as moderate splenomegaly averaging 16.3 cm in maximal span, dilated portosystemic collaterals are seen at the lower esophageal, perisplenic and retroperitoneal regions.
+Manifestations of portal hypertension are seen as moderate splenomegaly averaging 16.3 cm in maximal span, dilated portosystemic collaterals are seen at the lower oesophagal, perisplenic and retroperitoneal regions.

 The CT features of mesenteric mass are characteristic of carcinoid tumor with desmoid reaction and hypervascular hepatic metastases.
-The mesenteric mass biopsy revealed carcinoid tumour.
+The mesenteric mass biopsy revealed carcinoid tumor.